-- 17. The consent holder shall compile and maintain a 'Quarry Environmental Site Management Plan' (QESMP).
-The QESMP shall include, but not be limited to: - a) The actions required to ensure compliance with the conditions of this consent; - b) Identification of the persons responsible for carrying out all actions in relation to meeting the requirements of this consent; - c) The frequency and triggers for water spray application and water cart operation; - d) Details of actions to be taken in response to non-compliance with condition (2) of this consent. - 18.
-The QESMP shall: - a) Be reviewed and updated at least once every five years for the duration of the consent; - b) Be retained on the site at all times; and c) Be forwarded within one month prior to the exercise of this consent to the Canterbury Regional Council Attention: RMA Compliance and Enforcement Manager (The Manager).
-Any updated versions of the QESMP shall be forwarded to The Manager within 30 days of completing a review.
-RECORDS 19.
-The consent holder shall keep a record of: a) Times when operations occur on site; and b) The type of operations undertaken. c) The daily number and type (class) of heavy truck movements to and from the site.
+21. The boundary shelter-belt plantings are NOT to be removed during the Quarry rehabilitation works or at the end of the Consent duration; rather the boundary shelter-belt plantings are to remain in-situ.
+QUARRY MANAGEMENT PLAN 22.
+The Consent Holder shall compile and maintain a 'Quarry Management Plan' (QMP).
+The QMP shall include, but not be limited to: a) The actions required to ensure compliance with the conditions of this consent; b) Identification of the persons responsible for carrying out all actions in relation to meeting the requirements of this consent; c) The frequency and triggers for water spray application and water cart operation; d) Details of actions to be taken in response to non-compliance with condition (2) of this consent.
+23. The QMP shall: a) Be reviewed and updated at least once every five years for the duration of the consent; b) Be retained on the site at all times; and c) Be forwarded within one month prior to the exercise of this consent to the Canterbury Regional Council Attention: RMA Compliance and Enforcement Manager (The Manager).
+Any updated versions of the QMP shall be forwarded to The Manager within 30 days of completing a review.
+RECORDS 24.
+The Consent Holder shall keep a record of: a) Times when operations occur on site; and b) The type of operations undertaken. c) The daily number and type (class) of heavy truck movements to and from the site.
 This record shall be provided to Canterbury Regional Council on request.
-20. A record of all complaints relating to contaminants discharged to air from the site and associated activities shall be maintained and shall include: a) The location where the contaminants were detected by the complainant; b) The date and time when the contaminants were detected; c) A description of the wind speed and wind direction when the contaminants were detected by the complainant; d) The most likely cause of the contaminants detected; and e) Any corrective actions undertaken by the consent holder to avoid, remedy, or mitigate the effects of the contaminants detected by the complainant.
+25. A record of all complaints relating to contaminants discharged to air from the site and associated activities shall be maintained and shall include: a) The location where the contaminants were detected by the complainant; b) The date and time when the contaminants were detected; c) A description of the wind speed and wind direction when the contaminants were detected by the complainant; d) The most likely cause of the contaminants detected; and e) Any corrective actions undertaken by the Consent Holder to avoid, remedy, or mitigate the effects of the contaminants detected by the complainant.
 The record shall be provided to the Canterbury Regional Council on request.
-ADMINISTRATION 21.
-The Canterbury Regional Council may, once per year, on any of the last five working days of May or October, serve notice of its intention to review the conditions of this consent for the purposes of: a) Dealing with any adverse effect on the environment which may arise from the exercise of the consent and which it is appropriate to deal with at a later stage; b) Complying with the requirements of a relevant rule in an operative regional plan; or c) Requiring the consent holder to conduct monitoring instead of, or in addition to, that required by the consent.
-22. The lapsing date for the purpose of Section 125 of the Resource Management Act 1991 shall be 8-years after the date of the grant of Consent.
+ADMINISTRATION 26.
+The Canterbury Regional Council may, once per year, on any of the last five working days of May or October, serve notice of its intention to review the conditions of this consent for the purposes of:

+- a) Dealing with any adverse effect on the environment which may arise from the exercise of the consent and which it is appropriate to deal with at a later stage; - b) Complying with the requirements of a relevant rule in an operative regional plan; or - c) Requiring the Consent Holder to conduct monitoring instead of, or in addition to, that required by the consent. - 27.
+The duration of this consent shall be limited to a period of 20 years from the date of grant of consent, including the 8-year lapse period.
+The site is to be fully rehabilitated within the 20-year period.

+The lapsing date for the purpose of Section 125 of the Resource Management Act 1991 shall be 8-years after the date of the grant of Consent.